Studentpage WUR

 The hepatitis B virus can be found in semen, pre ejaculate, vaginal fluid and the blood of an infected person.
 This makes the virus transmissible through sexual contact or contact with blood from an infected person.
 The virus can also be transmitted from mother to child at birth.

 In the case of work-related risks, infection mainly occurs through needle, cut, splash or biting incidents.
 You are not only at increased risk while working in hospitals.
-Also in mental health or mentally disabled care, patient behaviour can create dangerous work situations (biting, self-mutilation, aggression or suicide).
+Also in laboratories where you work with human blood samples or where others work with human blood samples.

 How does the vaccination process work?